gyorilab/emmaa/doc/architecture/metamodel.rst

   such as the utility associated with particular model states (e.g., decreased cell proliferation)

-The meta-model allows model elements encoded in different formalisms to be associated with the concepts necessary for automated analysis in EMMAA.
+The EMMAA meta-model allows model elements encoded in different formalisms to be associated with the concepts necessary for automated analysis in EMMAA.
 For example, a protein initial condition parameter from an executable `PySB
 <http://pysb.org>`_ model could be linked to the EMMAA concepts for a parameter
-that is *naturally varying,* *non-perturbable,* and *experimentally measurable.* The use of JSON-LD (rather than RDF, for example) will additionally allow these annotation documents to be human readable and editable.
+that is *naturally varying,* *non-perturbable,* and *experimentally measurable.*

 Initial specification of annotation guidelines
 ----------------------------------------------